MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-the-output-of-power-platform-dataflows.md

 ## Separating data transformation from data consumption

 When you use the output of a dataflow in other dataflows or datasets, you can create an abstraction between the data transformation layer and the rest of the data model.
 This abstraction is important because it creates a multi-role architecture, in which the Power Query customer can focus on building the data transformations, and data modelers can focus on data modeling.

+## Frequently asked questions

+### _My dataflow table does not show up in the dataflow connector in Power BI_

+You are probably using a Dataverse table as destination for your standard dataflow.
+Use the [Dataverse/CDM connector](../Connectors/Dataverse.md) instead or consider switching to an analytical dataflow.

+### _There is a difference in the data when I remove duplicates in dataflows, how can I resolve this?_

+There could be a difference in data between design-time and refresh-time.
+We do not guarantee which instance is being kept during refresh time.
+[This article](/powerquery-docs/working-with-duplicates) will help you to avoid inconsistencies in your data.

 ## Next Steps